A/N: Welcome to the last chapter! A long last chapter! Well… long-ish… I hope you enjoy!

 They said goodbye to Alfred early the next morning.

-"Did you find what you needed in the lab, Master Richard?"
+"Did you find what you needed in the lab, Master Robin?"
 Alfred asked.

 "The lab?"
 Slade frowned, not knowing that the hero had been down to the cave.

 "Yeah, thanks," Robin nodded to the butler, ignoring Slade for now.
 "Oh, I almost forgot, I need to borrow something from the kitchen…"

 "Of course…" the old man said and showed him the way, while Slade packed their rather light bags into the car.
 One of the staff-members would take them to the airport, since Robin had decided that Alfred needed some time off.
 The faithful servant had still insisted on making a wonderful breakfast for them, however.

 As they drove away Robin leaned back into the back seat next to Slade and drew a deep breath.

 "Well, it's over... and no one killed anyone else…" he grinned.
 The opaque partition separating them from the driver was raised and soundproof, which gave them some privacy.

 "Oh, yes… through all of this, having guns pointed at me, almost dying from thirst and being chained out in the dessert… all I was worried about was the wedding…" Robin chuckled.

 "So… have your feelings about Bruce changed?"